beumsk/beumsk.github.io/README.md

 - check nextjs image comp
 - add SEO info
-- test github page launch
 - add all projects
-- create long footer
 - add 404 content
 - add contact content
-- remove buymeacoffee
 -

 ## DEPLOY

+Build and Deploy
-Commit and push your changes to master.
+Commit and Push your changes to master.
 This will trigger Github action and deploy the changes to gh-pages.
-Check the result at https://beumsk.github.io/rb/
+Check the result at https://beumsk.github.io